swvanbuuren/simple-cdd-yaml/README.md

 ## Introduction

-Simple-CDD-YAML uses so-called recipes in YAML format with which the profile files required Simple-CDD are generated.
+Simple-CDD-YAML uses YAML recipes to generate the profile files required by Simple-CDD.
 A recipe consists of actions, that generate or append files in the Simple-CDD profile.
 Simple-CDD-YAML features the following actions:

 - `recipe` action: embed another recipe
 - `conf` action: compose a `*.conf` file by supplying (environment) variables